How to Navigate the PE Computer Engineering Reference Handbook During the Exam

 Section-by-section navigation.
 The handbook is organized into sections corresponding to topic areas.
 A sidebar or table of contents panel lets you select a section to open.
 The viewer loads one section at a time—you cannot scroll through the entire handbook as a single continuous document.
 This means you need to know which section contains the information you want before you start searching.

 Ctrl+F search within sections.
 Once you have a section open, press Ctrl+F to search for keywords within that section.
 The search highlights matches and lets you cycle through results.
 However, the search only works within the currently open section.
-If you search for “Routh-Hurwitz” but you have the Signal Processing section open instead of Control Systems, you will get zero results.
+If you search for “deadlock” while you are in Computer Architecture instead of Systems Software, you will get zero results.

 Use the tutorial period wisely.
 Before the exam clock starts, you get a brief tutorial on the exam interface.
 Use this time to open the reference handbook, scan its table of contents, and mentally bookmark the sections you expect to reference most.
 Knowing the section order and approximate page counts for each topic will save time during the actual exam.